allmaps/allmaps/packages/transform/README.md

 ## CLI

+The [@allmaps/cli](../../apps/cli/) package creates and interface for four specific usecases:
+- Transforming positions to positions.
-The [@allmaps/cli](../../apps/cli/) package exports an interface to transform positions, to transform **SVG** objects from the resource coordinates space of a IIIF Resource to **GeoJSON** objects in the geo coordinate space of an interactive map or vise versa **given (the ground control points and transformation type from) a Georeference Annotation**, and to export the SVG resource mask included in a Georeference Annotation as a GeoJSON object.
+- Transforming **SVG** objects from the resource coordinates space of a IIIF Resource to **GeoJSON** objects in the geo coordinate space of an interactive map.
+- Transforming **GeoJSON** objects from the geo coordinate space of an interactive map to **SVG** objects in the resource coordinates space of a IIIF Resource, **given (the ground control points and transformation type from) a Georeference Annotation**
+- Vice versa: transforming **SVG** objects from the resource coordinates to **GeoJSON** objects in the geo coordinate space.
+- Transforming the **SVG resource mask** included in a Georeference Annotation to a GeoJSON object in the geo coordinate space of it's interactive map.

 ### Benchmark

 Here are some benchmarks on building and using a transformer, as computed on a 2023 Macbook Air M2.

-Create transformer with 10 points (and transform 1 point)
+Creating a transformer (with 10 points) (and transform 1 point)

 | Type              | Options    | Ops/s  |
 |-------------------|------------|--------|